-We spent the last couple of years on the case, investigating the cunning ways fraudsters break into accounts.
-Learning by fixing, we tested out dozens of technological solutions long before finally getting to where we are now.
+We’ve spent the past few years investigating how fraudsters bypass existing liveness solutions.
+Learning by fixing, we tested out dozens of technologies long before finally getting to where we are now.
 Hard work resulted in a celebratory cake and a liveness solution that works.

-Now we want to share it with you.
+Now we want to share our findings with you.

 Back to basics: the essence of the liveness technology

-The majority of liveness technologies are based on 2D projections that analyze images as flat, so they can detect movements but do not scan for depth and micromotions.
-Now, we are going to look at a couple of examples that demonstrate why throughout the course of our research such systems have failed dramatically in 40% of cases.
+Most liveness technologies are based on 2D projections that analyze images as flat, so they can detect certain movements but don’t scan for depth and micromotions.
+Now, we’re going to look at a couple of examples that demonstrate why throughout the course of our research such systems have failed dramatically in 40% of cases.

 How frauds get round liveness checks

-Printing out a picture of somebody’s face and trying to pass it for a real person can break the liveness system.
-Given enough ambition, a catfish can use a printed picture with cut-out eyes and blink into the camera themselves—here you have the image and the movement.
+Unsophisticated liveness systems can fail to detect when fraudsters use pictures of someone else to pass the check.
+Given enough ambition, a catfish can use a printed picture with cut-outs for the eyes and blink into the camera themselves—here you have the image and the movement.
 Before choosing a liveness product, try this trick yourself.
-The result will most probably surprise you.
+The results may surprise you.

-Only liveness 3D projection can fight it, as it screens for the depth and separates a flat piece of paper from a dimensional human face.
+Only liveness 3D projection can analyze the depth of the image and separate a flat piece of paper from a dimensional human face.

 Why wearing a Donald Trump mask can trick your platform

-Basic liveness and 3D checks can catch simple movements—blinking, smiling and tilting your head.
+Basic liveness and 3D checks can catch simple movements—blinking, smiling, and tilting your head.
 However, these movements can be done when wearing a mask.
-So, in a mask just like you see on the picture, impersonator will be able to trick the system.
+So, in a mask just like you see in the picture, the impersonator will be able to trick the system.

-Something that can help is an emotions detector—a feature that captures the position of face muscles and screens for micro-motions.
-This way, a static face with no facial expressions and movements will not bypass the security.
+Something that can help is an emotions detector—a feature that captures the position of facial muscles and screens for micro-motions.
+This way, a static face with no facial expressions and movements won’t bypass the security.

 Random tasks are your secret weapons

 Platforms have a history of being easily tricked before, with masks, printed images, videos, avatars.
-That is why we call for stronger identity protection measures.
+That’s why we call for stronger identity protection measures.
 Here is how our liveness looks like.